Cold Prey: Release

-Cold Prey premiered on October 13, 2006 in Norway and in January 2007 part of the 13.
+Cold Prey premiered on October 13, 2006, in Norway and in January 2007 part of the 13.
 Slamdance Film Festival in Utah, United States.
 Since February 2015 the video on demand rights are in the United States by Hulu.

-Box office

 The film was the 9th highest-grossing film of the year in Norway.

 The film has been shown in North America at the 2007 Slamdance Film Festival, the 2007 San Francisco International Film Festival, the 2007 Seattle International Film Festival, and the 2007 Montreal World Film Festival, and was also shown as part of the Night of the Dead VII during the annual Leeds International Film Festival, as well as the 2007 London FrightFest Film Festival in the United Kingdom.

 Reception

 At Kosmorama in Trondheim in 2007, Martin Sundland and Magne Lyngner won Best Producers and Christian Schanning won Best Sound for the film.
 At the 2007 Grossmann film and wine festival, the film received the "Vicious Cat Award."

 Dennis Harvey from Variety gave the film a positive review, calling it "a conventional but nicely handled slasher pic", praising the film's cinematography, likable characters, and scares.
 Harvey's only criticism was the film's killer which he called "a generic Halloween-y faceless ghoul in goggles and heavy winter wear."

 Justin Kerswell from Hysteria Lives! wrote a mixed review, complimenting the film's acting, and characterizations, but criticized its languid pacing and ending.
 Scott Weinberg of FEARnet believed that the film "works well by force of style, splat, and intensity."
+Bloody Disgusting picked it as one of the best horror films of the year.

 Sequel

 The sequel Cold Prey 2 under the direction of Mats Stenberg was released in 2008.
-The prequel, called Cold Prey 3, was filmed in 2010.
+The prequel, called Cold Prey 3, was released in 2010.